parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

 * [Implement](#implement)
 * [Addition](#addition)

+## <a name="license"></a> License Description
+This project uses MIT license.
+This means you can alter any codes, use in your project without any declaration.

 ## <a name="features"></a> Features
-* A open platform that you can easy to extend a industrial communication protocal.
+* A open platform that you can easily extend a industrial communication protocol.
-* Modbus Tcp protocal.
+* Modbus Tcp protocol.
-* Siemens Tcp protocal (acturally it is the same as Profinet)
+* Siemens Tcp protocol (acturally it is the same as Profinet)
-* OPC DA protocal.
 * All communications could be asynchronized.
 * A task manager that you can easily manage multiple connections.
-* .NET Framework 4.5 and Visual Studio 2017 support.
+* .NET 6.0 support.

-## <a name="usage"></a> Usage

-### Samples:

-There are four samples in the project.
-All sample project recommand running in Siemens 200 PLC.
-PLC Program could be opened by Siemens Portal V13 (Step 7 V13).

-Modbus TCP connection and Siemens Ethenet Connection are supported at the same time.

-* TripleAdd -- Add three numbers in PLC.
-* TaskManager -- Sample usage of TaskManager.
-* AnyType -- Get any type in registers.
-* CrossLamp -- A sample singal lamp controller.

 ## <a name="architecture"></a> Architecture

+### Controller

+Controller implements the basic message control methods, like FIFO.

 ### Connector

-Connector implements the basic connecting methods, like Socket, Com and SignalR.
+Connector implements the basic connecting methods, like Socket, Com.

 ### ProtocolLinker